 With stem cell treatment, patients can potentially have the damaged tubes and air sacs within the lungs replaced with healthy tissue.
 Once these damaged breathing systems get repaired, symptoms gradually disappear, and patients breathe more freely.

-Where Do the Stem Cells Come from for COPD Treatment?
+What Stem Cells Come Are Used for COPD Treatment?

-As for COPD, mesenchymal stem cells can support healthy lung tissue.
+With regard to COPD, mesenchymal stem cells can support healthy lung tissue function.
 These cells support repair through a variety of mechanisms, including lowered inflammation, reduced fibrosis, and improved immune function.
-Often, they’re adipose-derived, meaning the cells are harvested from the patient’s fat tissue.
+Often, these MSCs are adipose-derived, meaning the cells are harvested from the patient’s fat tissue.
 These stem cells can also be taken from bone marrow or blood.
-Fat tissue, however, can quickly and painlessly yield the needed stem cells for treatment.

 How the Procedure Works

-During the session, doctors take the mesenchymal stem cells from adipose tissue.
-This means that the patient has a “mini liposuction” procedure.
+During the session, doctors typically source mesenchymal stem cells from the patient’s fat (adipose) tissue.
+This is done through a “mini liposuction” procedure.
 Many people are familiar with liposuction as a cosmetic procedure to decrease “love handles” and other fatty areas.
 Yet, the same process can also yield adult stem cells for medical purposes.
 The patient receives a mild sedative to numb the abdominal area.
 After removing a small amount of tissue, a machine then isolates the needed mesenchymal stem cells from the tissue sample.

-The stem cell therapy from the isolated cells can then be administered to COPD patients.
+Stem cell therapy using the isolated cells is then administered to COPD patient.
 This happens in one of two ways.
-Often, an IV injection delivers it directly to the veins, but the stem cell therapy can also be processed into nebulizer form.
-In this way, the patient inhales the stem cells treatment to deliver it to the lungs.
+Often, an IV injection delivers it directly through the veins, but the stem cell therapy can also be processed into nebulizer form.
+With this approach, the patient inhales the stem cells treatment to deliver it to the lungs.
 Patients currently report improvement within three to nine months.

-Are There Side Effects to Stem Cell Treatments for COPD?
+Side Effects of Stem Cell Treatments for COPD?

 Researchers continue to look for ways to innovate stem cell treatments for COPD.
-Many patients who received this new therapy through clinical trials, or as private patients, do report improved quality of life.
-Breakthroughs in stem cell technology for serious lung ailments may eventually replace drug therapies with serious side effects.
+Many patients who have received this type of therapy through clinical trials, or as private patients, do report an improved quality of life.
+Over time, breakthroughs in stem cell technology for serious lung ailments may replace some types of drug therapies that have serious side effects.
 These approaches may also reduce the need for invasive surgeries.